Citibank Indonesia: Legal issues

-Post these two incidents, Bank Indonesia (BI) announced severe sanctions on Citibank, effective 6 May 2011.
-These include barring Citibank from issuing credit cards to new customers for two years, prohibiting it from signing up new customers for its premium wealth service for one year, ordering Citibank not to use third-party debt collectors for two years and banning the bank from opening new branches for one year.
+Post these two incidents, Bank Indonesia (BI) announced sanctions on Citibank, effective 6 May 2011.
+These included barring Citibank from issuing credit cards to new customers for two years, prohibiting it from signing up new customers for its premium wealth service for one year, ordering Citibank not to use third-party debt collectors for two years and banning the bank from opening new branches for one year.
 BI also slapped managerial sanctions in the form of fit-and-proper tests on Citibank executives linked to the cases.
 It also instructed bank executives not to leave Indonesia until all tests were completed.
 BI also instructed 23 banks to stop signing up new customers for their priority banking businesses for a month starting May 2, 2011.
 On April 28, 2011, Citibank announced that it was hiring 1,400 debt collection staff who were previously outsourced.